-There are many wonderful experiences to be had in this intriguing country.
-For further inspiration take a look at the trip ideas put together by our trusted local experts at the foot of this page, but in the meantime here are our top three things to do in Cambodia.
+There are many wonderful experiences to be had in this Southeast Asian gem.
+For further inspiration take a look at the trip ideas put together by our trusted local experts, but in the meantime here are our top things to do in Cambodia.

 A step back in time

 The temples of Angkor are a window on to Cambodia's past, showcasing the workmanship of the masons who built them stone by painstaking stone.
 The Khmer temples are spread across a huge area, but the best known are located near Siem Reap.
 Each has a unique appeal, but there are a handful that stand out.
 Angkor Wat is the most celebrated and indeed it is an intricate showstopper of a building, but the jungle-clad Ta Prohm and the mystical faces of the Bayon should not be missed.